Rooney hopes ex-owner loses sleep over relegation

 Without the 21-point deduction, the Rams would be 17th in the table and almost as close to the play-off places as the relegation spots.

-"We've earned enough points to stay in this division next season and developed some really good, young, local players," Rooney said."In that sense, the future of the club looks bright.
+"We've earned enough points to stay in this division next season and developed some really good, young, local players," Rooney said.

+"In that sense, the future of the club looks bright.
 But we need to get over what's happened.

-"It's a sad day.
-I'm sad, disappointed, upset, frustrated, but proud."The effort the lads and the staff have put in to try and galvanise the squad and the club, it's been a lot of work."
+"The effort the lads and the staff have put in to try and galvanise the squad and the club, it's been a lot of work."

 Rooney 'excited' by League One challenge